-The SENCo has had many years of experience working with children with SEND.
+The SENDCo has had many year of experience working with children with SEND and has completed her National Award for Special Educational Needs Coordination.

 All staff are skilled in meeting the needs of a wide range of SEN and receive regular training and advice to extend and update their knowledge.